grab/engineering-blog/_posts/2024-05-02-no-version-left-behind-our-epic-journey-of-gitlab-upgrades.md

 However, these challenges served as an opportunity for our team to innovate and create robust workarounds.
 Here are a few highlights:

-**Unexpected Project Distribution**: During upgrades and Gitaly server restarts we observe unexpected migration of monorepo to a crowded Gitaly server resulting in higher rate limiting.
-We manually updated primary nodes for monorepo and made this validation as a part of our deployment checklist.
+**Unexpected project distribution**: During upgrades and Gitaly server restarts, we observed unexpected migration of the monorepo to a crowded Gitaly server, resulting in higher rate limiting.
+We manually updated primary nodes for the monorepo and made this validation as a part of our deployment checklist.

-**NFS Deprecation**: We migrated all required data to S3 buckets and deprecated Network File System (NFS) to become more resilient and Availability Zone (AZ) independent.
+**Network File System (NFS) deprecation**: We migrated all required data to S3 buckets and deprecated NFS to become more resilient and independent of Availability Zone (AZ).

-**Handling Unexpected CI Operations**: A sudden surge in Continuous Integration (CI) operations sometimes resulted in rate limiting and interrupted more essential git operations for developers.
-Because GitLab uses different RPC calls and their concurrency for SSH and HTTP operations.
-We encouraged using HTTPS links for GitLab CI and automation script and SSH links for regular git operations.
+**Handling unexpected Continuous Integration (CI) operations**: A sudden surge in CI operations sometimes resulted in rate limiting and interrupted more essential Git operations for developers.
+This is because GitLab uses different RPC calls and their concurrency for SSH and HTTP operations.
+We encouraged using HTTPS links for GitLab CI and automation script and SSH links for regular Git operations.

-**Right-sizing Resources**: We countered resource limitations by right-sizing our infrastructure, ensuring each component had optimal resources to function efficiently.
+**Right-sizing resources**: We countered resource limitations by right-sizing our infrastructure, ensuring each component had optimal resources to function efficiently.

-**Performance Testing**: We do performance testing of our GitLab using the [GitLab Performance Tool (GPT)](https://handbook.gitlab.com/handbook/support/workflows/gpt_quick_start).
-In addition, we have our custom scripts as well to load test Grab specific use cases and mono repositories.
+**Performance testing**: We conducted performance testing of our GitLab using the [GitLab Performance Tool (GPT)](https://handbook.gitlab.com/handbook/support/workflows/gpt_quick_start).
+In addition, we used our custom scripts to load test Grab specific use cases and mono repositories.

-**Limiting Maintenance Window**: Each deployment required a maintenance window or downtime.
+**Limiting maintenance window**: Each deployment required a maintenance window or downtime.
 To minimise this, we structured our deployment processes more efficiently, reducing potential downtime and ensuring uninterrupted service for users.

-**Dependency on GitLab.com Image Registry**: To remove dependency on the GitLab.com image registry, we introduced measures to host necessary images internally.
-This step increased our resilience and allowed us to cut ties with external dependencies.
+**Dependency on GitLab.com image registry**: We introduced measures to host necessary images internally, which increased our resilience and allowed us to cut ties with external dependencies.

 ## The results

 Through careful planning, we've improved our upgrade process, ensuring system stability and timely updates.
 We've also reduced the delay in aligning with official GitLab releases.
 The image below displays how the time delay between release date and deployment has been reduced with each upgrade.
 It sharply brought down from **396 days (around 14 months)** to **35 days**.

-At this time we're now just two minor versions behind the latest GitLab release, with a strong focus on security and resilience.
-We are seeing a reduced number of reported issues after each upgrade.
+At the time of this article, we're just two minor versions behind the latest GitLab release, with a strong focus on security and resilience.
+We are also seeing a reduced number of reported issues after each upgrade.

 Our refined process has allowed us to perform regular updates without any service disruptions.
 We aim to leverage these learnings to automate our upgrade deployments, painting a positive picture for our future updates, marked by efficiency and stability.